Paxlen/EXShadow/README.md

 ## Issues and Limitations

-This is intended to be a lookdev tool, not something that should be used in a shipping title due to it not being very efficient as is:
+* This is intended to be a lookdev tool, not something that should be used in a shipping title due to it not being very efficient as is:
 	* Each instance of an actor that uses this component will generate it's own shadow depth render target.
 	* Because the shadow map generation is happening inside a material there are transformations that are happening on a per-pixel basis that should really be happening per-vertex.

+* Currently just works with DirectionalLights (orthographic shadows).

+* Currently doesn't have any shadow filtering.
+Want to try out  Percentage-Closer Filtering and Poisson disc sampling.

 ## Future Work